Tshepang Moremi: Orlando Pirates Winger Responds to Critics After Title Setback Against Durban City

 “We know what we want, and we know what our aim is.
 But next week, we have to get the job done.
 It’s a must,” he added, as the club continues its pursuit of a first league title in 14 years.

-A decisive final day in Mpumalanga
+A decisive final day against Orbit College

 The Buccaneers controlled large spells of their match against Durban City but struggled to break down a well-organised defensive setup.

 Their inability to convert dominance into goals has now set up a tense final day, where only a win will keep their title hopes alive and potentially see them leapfrog the Brazilians.
+They will face relegation-threatened Orbit College on Saturday, May 23, 2026.

 With Orbit fighting to avoid the drop and Pirates chasing the championship, the encounter in Mpumalanga is expected to be a high-pressure, decisive fixture with major implications for both ends of the table.